 Adolescents and children with ODD do not cross the line into violent or law-breaking behavior.
 They do not harm animals, get into physical fights, steal things, or find themselves in situations where they could be arrested.
 Children who go that far are usually diagnosed with Conduct Disorder.
-Oppositional Defiance is more like a very extreme bad attitude in a wide array of situations.
+Oppositional Defiance is more like an extremely bad attitude in a wide array of situations.

-For a therapist ODD is a huge challenge to work with.
-The reason this is the case is that teens and children with ODD want to argue with adult authority figures.
-It takes a lot of work on the part of the counselor to help the child see them as something other than an authority figure while still maintaining a certain number of limits or boundaries.
+ODD is a huge challenge for therapists.
+The reason is that teens and children with ODD want to argue with adult authority figures.
+It takes a lot of work on the part of the counselor to help the child see them as something other than an authority figure while still maintaining limits and boundaries.

 From my work with teens who have ODD, I have found there are a few really important things to keep in mind.
 The first is that these kids don’t respond to discipline in the same way others might.
 Oftentimes disciplining a child with ODD is taken more as a challenge than as a chance to rethink bad behavior.
 Children with this diagnosis need to be caught doing good instead of only caught doing bad.
-For whatever reason they’ve decided the only way to get what they need in life is to fight against people until they’ve worn them down enough to get their needs met.
-When you catch them being good, and praise them for it, they have a chance to see their needs get met while they were behaving.
+Teens with this diagnosis have decided the only way to get what they need in life is to fight against people until they’ve worn them down.
+When you catch them being good, and praise them for it, they have a chance to see their needs get met while they are behaving.

-The second thing is to be unmoving.
-Plant your feet in one place and no matter how hard the teenager pushes you, just stay right where you are (figuratively of course).
+The second thing is to be immobile.
+Plant your feet in one place and no matter how hard your teenager pushes, just stay right where you are (figuratively of course).
 You love your child deeply, and nothing can change that.
-Don’t stop loving them, don’t react to their attitude, and generally just remain completely consistent in the message you send that no matter how hard they try, they won’t succeed in pushing you away.
+Don’t stop loving them, don’t react to their attitude, and generally remain consistent in the message you send that no matter how hard they try, they won’t succeed in pushing you away.

 The third thing that is of utmost importance when dealing with someone who is diagnosed as having ODD is that anger is useless.
 Yelling, showing very intense irritation, arguing and trying to be louder than the child will not work.
-Keeping the emotional level very low tends to work a lot better at engaging a conversation.
+Keeping the emotional level very low tends to be more effective for engaging conversation.
 Once you cross the threshold into trying to win the battle, you’ve already lost.